 - Then, season it with salt, stock cubes, and mixed herbs.

-- Next, add water and cook for 5 to 7 minutes.
+- Next, add water and cook for five to seven minutes.

 - Set the stock aside for later use.